pokepark/PokemonRaidBot/docs/usage.rst

 The bot will show the details of each gym.
 Additionally you can change the extended gym details to hide/show gyms under ``/start`` as well as mark/un-mark them as ex-raid gym.

 Example input: ``/gym``

-Command: /addgym
-^^^^^^^^^^^^^^^^

-The bot will add a gym under the coordinates you're submitting.
-First latitude, then longitude.
-The gym is added under the name '#YourTelegramID' (e.g. '#111555777') and you need to change the name afterwards using the ``/gymname`` command.
-You cannot submit a second gym unless you changed the name of the first gym.
-In case you submit a second gym without changing the name of the previously submitted gym, the first gym coordinates will be overwritten!

-Example input: ``/addgym 52.5145434,13.3501189``

 Command: /gymname
 ^^^^^^^^^^^^^^^^^